dmx-systems/dmx-documentation/docs/user.rst

 Creating an association
 =======================

-To create an association between two topics you grab the little grey dot at the upper border of one of the topics.
+To create an association between two topics you grab the little gray dot at the upper border of one of the topics.

 .. image:: _static/create-association-1.png